Title: SHOPS Plus Nigeria FP Baseline Assessment

 - Types of FP services offered (methods, client flow, counseling and service provision protocols)

-- Human resources (total number of staff by cadre, number of staff trained to provide FP services including various long-acting methods (IUD, implants etc); number of staff that provide FP services)
+- Human resources (total number of staff by cadre, number of staff trained to provide FP services, including various long-acting methods, such as IUDs and implants, number of staff that provide FP services)

-- Lab and pharmacy services (availability of lab services; availability of FP commodities and current stocks) and
+- Lab and pharmacy services (availability of lab services, availability of FP commodities and current stocks)

-Status: Phase 1 – Complete; Phase 2 - ongoing
+Status: Phase 1 – Complete; Phase 2 - Complete